Who Dreams Up a Sales Training Company During Their Honeymoon?

 Bob Romano and Barbara Sanfilippo Did

 Hi.
 We’re Bob Romano and Barbara Sanfilippo.
-Back in 1988 we had no idea our “chance” meeting at McArthur’s Park restaurant in San Francisco would evolve into a successful sales training, consulting and motivational speaking business AND a marriage partnership that has lasted 25 years.
+Back in 1988 we had no idea our “chance” meeting at McArthur’s Park restaurant in San Francisco would evolve into a successful sales training, consulting and motivational speaking business AND a marriage partnership that has lasted over 25 years.
 We don’t believe it was just chance.

 Our careers in sales at Xerox and Bank of America became a great springboard for doing what we still do today, help bankers sell in one of our largest niche markets: banks, credit unions and other financial services providers.

 Here’s how High Definition Banking® got started.
 We married a year after we met and while on our honeymoon in Greece (in between all the things you do on a honeymoon), it occurred to us we could be a great team and make a difference in the business world helping bankers sell and generate more revenue.
 So at the seaside café in the picture above in Mykonos, over a dinner of Moussaka, Spanakopita and Ouzo we decided to start a company that really does change behavior and really does improve sales and service performance.
 Some people conceive children on their honeymoon; we conceived a business.

 “As a result of your outstanding structured process including workshops, follow up and tele-coaching, I am receiving three times the number of referrals before our bank began our Managing Customer Relationships program with you.
 In addition, of our 38% asset growth last year, at least one quarter to half of that growth was due to the additional referrals.”

 Bob was fortunate to have received exceptional sales training at Xerox Corporation, where he worked for ten years, and account sales experience at a premier training company that’s now part of Achieve Global.
 When he and Barb met, Bob was consulting on sales and service.